RO-29/minio-ratelimit/README.md

 This project has the following version requirements:

+> **Note:** All version information is centralized in the `versions.mk` file.
+See the "Version Management" section below for details.

 | Dependency | Required Version | Notes |
 |------------|------------------|-------|
 | Go | >= ${GO_VERSION} | Used for testing tools and rate limit tests |